ZakiyaSafi/SEproject/README.md

 Required inputs:

 Student:

-Student ID and password.
+-Student ID and password.

-Query a mark
+-Query a mark

 Course Coordinator:
-Course Coordinator ID and Password
+-Course Coordinator ID and Password
-Assessments of course
+-Assessments of course
-Weightings of assessments
+-Weightings of assessments
-Results of assessments of each student
+-Results of assessments of each student

 School Administrator:
-School Administrator ID and Password
+-School Administrator ID and Password
-Registration details for registering students for a course
+-Registration details for registering students for a course

 The following users of the system are involved with back end tasks and as such will not directly contribute to the the system as end-users.
 However, their involvement is as follows: